aimteaj/aimteaj.github.io/_pages/about.md

 - Large Vision-Language Models and Multimodal LLMs
 - Federated Learning (FL) for Edge-Devices
 - Trustworthy AI, Agentic AI and Cybersecurity
-- Robustness and Security of LLMs and FL
+- Robustness and Security of VLMs and FL
 - Distributed and Edge AI Systems
 - Quantum AI
 - Applications in Surveillance, Autonomous Vehicles and Transportation, Ocean Research, Healthcare, and Agriculture.